 For the most updated academic calendar, please consult Webster University's website.

-All program participants will take part in an informative and comprehensive Pre-Departure Orientation, as well as an On-Site Orientation upon arrival in Geneva conducted by staff from our partner, Webster University.
+All program participants will be provided with a comprehensive Pre-Departure Orientation (non-KSU students will be emailed the presentation).
+In addition, participants will receive a thorough On-Site Orientation upon arrival in Geneva.
 Main topics to be covered in the orientation sessions include:

 - Passports & Immigration documents

 - Cultural Awareness & Culture Shock

 The Kent State Geneva program is housed on our partner university's campus, Webster University-Geneva.
 The campus boasts a vibrant and international scene with over 600 students from over 90 countries and faculty representing 25 nations.
 From your first day on campus, you will find that there is personalized attention to students, with small classes and direct interaction with professors.
 Our academic facilities are modern, attractive and well-equipped.
 While study abroad students will reside in our off-campus housing facility, Les Berges du Rhone, we have a cafeteria, fitness room, study rooms, and other excellent recreational facilities all located on campus.

 Kent State Geneva’s location will add further dimensions to your education.
 Geneva is home to the United Nations and other major international organizations, numerous multi-national corporations and a vibrant financial and trading center.
 These organizations and other cultural institutions can provide you with additional opportunities to augment your learning outside the classroom.